 Family Medicine Clerkship

-Catalog Description: This is a 4 week outpatient clinic-based experience in Family Medicine working with practicing family physicians, colleagues from other disciplines who are working in family medicine clinics and, at some sites, FM residents.
-The core of the rotation is the 14 days spent in the clinic (except the first Monday, final Friday, and every Wednesday).
+Catalog Description: This is a 4-week, outpatient experience in Family Medicine working in Family Medicine clinics with practicing family physicians and their clinic teams.
+The core of the rotation is 15 days spent in the clinic (except the first Monday and every Wednesday).
 This is a very hands-on, active patient contact clerkship.
-Students will spend their four weeks either at a residency clinic or at a community or private practice clinic.
-We strive to actively involve students in direct patient care with the expectation that a student is directly involved in over 50% of patient encounters in a given day.
-Students should write up 2-3 notes per half-day.
-During the 4 weeks, students also attend weekly seminars and didactic skills workshops on Wednesday mornings.
-In addition there is a comprehensive online curriculum.
+Students will spend their clinical time either at a residency clinic or at a community/private practice clinic.
+Students are actively involved in direct patient care, with the

-Sites: Multiple locations, assigned - *Please email the course coordinator directly for any specific site requests*
+Sites are assigned after the drop/add deadline and with the completion of a preferences survey.
+Please email the course coordinator directly for any specific site requests.

 Typical weekly schedule/Delivery Mode: M-F, 7:30am-5:00pm (varies by site)